< All blogs

 • How to communicate – the format that the communication takes, such as email, fax, original document, telephone etc.

-• Who communicates – who within the organization can send these communications, such as HR can only send job offers, CISO or IT Manager can only send data breach information to ICO, Internal Auditors can send audit reports.
+• Who communicates – who within the organisation can send these communications, such as HR can only send job offers, CISO or IT Manager can only send data breach information to ICO, Internal Auditors can send audit reports.

 The two tables below are examples of communication matrices for internal and external communications for a quality management system (ISO9001).